Certificate in Intelligence and Terrorism Profiling

 Upon completion of this certificate, students will be able to do the following:

-- Identify psychological and sociological characteristics of terrorists.
+- Research the various behaviors inherent to terrorist groups and . psychological and sociological characteristics of terrorists.

-- List the triggering mechanisms that can incite a cultic community to turn to violence.
+- Evaluate the triggering mechanisms that can incite a cultic community to turn to violence using conceptual reasoning.

 - Analyze the workings of a domestic (United States) terrorist group in order to classify and distinguish the different dynamics at work in these types of groups.